the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 ```

 A neutral term is a variable, or an elimination form applied to another
 neutral.
-The 'elimination form' for a base term is *also* application to
+The "elimination form" for a base term is *also* application to
 a normal form in the domain.
 For example, we can build a neutral of type
 $\tau$ by projecting the first component from a neutral of type $\tau
 \times \sigma$.